mendix/docs/content/howto/mobile/notif-implement-native.md

 This will ensure that the correct objects are synchronized to your native apps.

 Now that you have everything set up it is time to deploy your native app.
-Click here for instructions on enabling push notifications when building a native app.
-[ADD LINK]()
+See [Build a Native Mobile App with Push Notifications](notif-build-native) for instructions on enabling push notifications when building a native app.